Zweihander-Main/torystories.stream/README.md

 ### Notes:

+-   Netlify builds from `netlify`
--   `master` branch is protected from merges without a PR and E2E passing
+    -   `netlify` branch is protected from push/merge without E2E test passing
--   Netlify builds from `master`
+    -   NetlifyCMS and netlify preview deploys working from `master` branch

 ### Workflow for development:

+    1. Pre-commit hooks run on code: all jest tests and lint runners
-    1. Push to `dev` branch
+    2. Push to `master` branch
-    2. PR automatically created
-    3. E2E tests run on PR
+    3. E2E tests run on new code
-    4. If passed, branch merges into `master`
+    4. If passed, branch pushed into `netlify`

 ### Workflow for NetlifyCMS:

-    1. PR created in `dev`
+    1. PR created in `master`
-    2. Preview deploys and E2E tests run on PR
+    2. Preview deploys run on PR
     3. PR manually merged or merged through UI
+    4. E2E tests run on new code
+    5. If passed, branch pushed into `netlify`

 ## Scripts